Sedaghatjoo/fully-dispersed-Haar-like-filter-FD/README.md

 ## Description
 This repository contains the MATLAB code and datasets related to the manuscript titled **Enhanced Facial Feature Extraction and Recognition Using Optimal Fully Dispersed Haar-like Filters**, which has been submitted to **[The Visual Computer Journal](https://link.springer.com/journal/371)**.
 The manuscript is authored by **Z. Sedaghatjoo, H. Hosseinzadeh, and A. Shirzadi**.

-The goal of this project is to provide a Fully Dispersed Haar-like Filter for feature extraction, as proposed by **Z. Sedaghtjoo, H. Hosseinzadeh, and A. Shirzadi **.

 Haar-like filters are renowned for their simplicity, speed, and accuracy in various computer vision tasks.
 Haar-like features are local texture descriptors that quantify differences in the average intensity values between adjacent rectangular regions.
 The following figure illustrates several simple Haar-like filters that are commonly employed in feature extraction applications:

 <img src="images/Haar_like_F2.jpg" alt="Centered Image" style="display: block; margin: auto;" width="800">